Justinkokolo/JustinKokolo/README.md

 ### Hi there 👋, my name is Justin

-I'm a Full stach Developer base in Cape Town, SA.
+I'm a Full stack Developer base in Cape Town, SA.
 I have serious passion for web Development,currently graduated with a national diploma in information technology.

 ## Skills

-JAVA
+JAVA ,
-.NET
+.NET ,
-VUE JS
+VUE JS ,
-REACT
+REACT ,
-JS
+JS ,
-HTML
+HTML ,
-CSS
+CSS ,

 - 🔭 I’m currently working on MeetUp
 - 🌱 I’m currently learning Angular